A separation theorem for entire transcendental maps

-where we have used that $P$ is contained in the unbounded connected component of $\C\setminus\GV$, so $\ind(\GV,P)=0$.
 We deduce from this that there is exactly one interior fixed point.
 Indeed, \begin{itemize} \item there are exactly $N_1$ repelling fixed points which have been included in the region due to the modifications described in Lemma~\ref{Enlarging rfp} (we do not need to count the parabolic ones, since they are no longer in $V'$ due to Lemma \ref{Enlarging pfp}); \item for each $s_i$ of type $(2)$ there is exactly one fixed point in the interior $\Vhat$ which is the landing point of the unique fixed ray asymptotically contained in that fundamental domain (notice that those rays must land alone or otherwise they would be part of a ray pair). \end{itemize} This means that there are $N_1+N_2$ fixed points in $\Vhat$ which are landing points of fixed rays, hence exactly one fixed point is left.
 This fixed point must be interior because there are no more fixed rays left to land on it and because we assumed that $V$ (and hence $\Vhat$) contains no virtual fixed points at all.